What is myotonic dystrophy?

 Ever since scientists started to understand how the DNA change in people with myotonic dystrophy was exerting its effect in the late 1990s, they have been searching for potential treatments that could stop the chain of events that leads to the symptoms of myotonic dystrophy.
 There are several strategies that are being researched to specifically block the toxic RNA that is present in the cells of people with myotonic dystrophy (please see ‘What causes myotonic dystrophy’ above).
 The aim is to either destroy the toxic RNA, or stop it interacting with proteins.

-One approach is to use small pieces of genetic material called ‘antisense oligonucleotides’ (AONs) which bind to the toxic RNA and stop it interacting with proteins.
-Other types of AONs destroy the abnormal RNA.
+One approach is to use small pieces of genetic material called ‘antisense oligonucleotides’ (AONs) which bind to the toxic RNA and destroy it and/or stop it interacting with proteins.
 AONs have been shown to reverse some of the symptoms of myotonic dystrophy in a mouse model of myotonic dystrophy.
-The AONs are similar to those currently being used in clinical trials for Duchenne muscular dystrophy.
-In this case the AONs act in a different way – called exon skipping – but the results of the clinical trials are looking promising and importantly the AONs appear to be safe, which bodes well for a clinical trial of this approach for myotonic dystrophy in the future.
-Before this can happen myotonic dystrophy researchers are testing different types of AONs to find the best one to take forward to clinical trial.
+The AONs are similar to those currently being tested in clinical trials for Duchenne muscular dystrophy (a therapy known as exon skipping) and spinal muscular atrophy.
+In the case of myotonic dystrophy the AONs will act in a different way but it is encouraging that the results of clinical trials of AONs for other conditions are looking promising and importantly the AONs appear to be safe.

 Scientists have also been searching for other types of molecules that could disrupt the interaction between the toxic RNA and proteins.
 In 2011 researchers in Spain showed that small pieces of protein which are called ‘peptides’ were effective in a mouse model of myotonic dystrophy.